-- If your frozen spinach is not already thawed, thaw it in the microwave per box directions.
+- For the filling: If your frozen spinach is not already thawed, thaw it in the microwave per box directions.
 Drain the spinach in a colander while you prepare the rest of the ingredients.

 - Place sliced mushrooms in a skillet coated with 1 teaspoon olive oil or nonstick spray, add the garlic, and a sprinkle of salt and pepper.
 Turn the heat on to medium-high and sauté the mushrooms until they release all of their moisture and no more water remains on the bottom of the skillet, about 6-7 minutes.

 - Whisk the eggs, milk, and parmesan cheese together until combined.
 Sprinkle with a pinch of salt and pepper.
 Set aside.

 - Blot and squeeze the rest of the water out of the thawed spinach.
 Spread spinach on warm pre-baked pie crust.
 Add the cooked mushrooms and shredded cheeses.
 Pour the egg mixture on top.
 If desired, sprinkle the top lightly with more parmesan cheese and/or salt and pepper.

 - Pie Crust: My pie crust recipe makes enough dough for two quiches.
 You can make half of the recipe or make the entire recipe and freeze half of the dough for another quiche, or bake two quiches.
 The dough can be stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.

 - Spinach: You can use fresh spinach instead.
 I would use about 3 packed cups of fresh.
 You can cook it down ahead of time, or just add it fresh.
 Here is how I make quiche with cooked down fresh spinach.

 - Cheese: Use 1 cup total of your favorite cheeses, for example 1/2 cup cheddar cheese and 1/2 cup feta cheese.
 Or 1/3 cup goat cheese, 2/3 cup mozzarella.
 Or 1/2 cup Swiss cheese and 1/2 cup cheddar.
 Get creative!